 12 Oct Vancouver Condo Market Still Booming – Condominium Prices Rise – Burnaby Richmond Surrey

-September’s market report for the greater Vancouver region confirmed that the Vancouver real estate market is still smoking hot.
+Last September’s market report for the greater Vancouver region confirmed that the Vancouver real estate market is still smoking hot.
 Residents and condo investors are hunting for bargain properties as are students studying at UBC, Langara College and SFU.
-Demand is high.
+This is called student hotel housing and it’s proving to be lucrative for student housing companies.

 The new sales and price numbers below from Royal Lepage, CREA, and REBGV may depress you a bit if your ambition is to own a new or resale condo in the city or even to rent one.